Abilities

 The first is one of coverage: many of the proposals that are relevant to the understanding of ability, especially the classical ‘conditional analysis’ (discussed in Section 3.1 below), are naturally read as proposals about specific ability in the present sense, and a suitably broad conception of ability lets us keep these proposals within our domain of discussion.

 The idea that there is some sort of bipartite distinction to be made between abilities has been a prominent theme in contemporary work on ability.
-It has been endorsed and developed, in different contexts, by Glick (2012), Vihvelin (2013), and Whittle (2010).
-It is an open question whether the bipartite distinctions in ability introduced by these authors are the same as one another, or the same as the one introduced here.
-It could be that there are several bipartite distinctions to be made in this area, or that we simply have one distinction under several names.
+It has been endorsed and developed, in different contexts, by Whittle (2010), Glick (2012) and Vihvelin (2013).
+However, the bipartite distinctions introduced by these authors differ from one another in certain respects.
+How should we interpret this divergence?
+It could be that there exist several bipartite distinctions and that each proposed view tracks one of these.
+Alternatively, there might be a single distinction, so that only one of the classifications introduced by these (and other) authors tracks a genuine difference between two modes of ability.

 3. Hypothetical theories of ability